typhoonakkus/JustSNP_UIAutomationProject/README.md

  ---
 # Mobile Automation Strategy

-## 1.Objective
+## 1.Test Strategy

-The objective of this test plan is to validate the core functionalities of the mobile e-commerce application through automation.

----

-## 2.Framework and Tool Selection
+  - **Framework & Tools:**
     In this project we will use **Appium** server for both Android and IOS App.
     We can build frameworks using many different languages ​​using Appium.
 However, we will build our framework in Java.
     Appium (Java + TestNG + Allure + CI/CD Integration).
     **Advantage of Java and Appium**
     * To ensure compatibility with our web ui framework
     * Avoid the effort of building a new one from scratch
     * This will ensure easy maintenance and has a large comminity network
     * With Appium, we can use the same Page Object Model and test scenarios for both platforms, reducing duplicated efforts.
+  - **Approach:** Page Object Model + Data-driven automation.
+  - **Execution:** Automated tests will run on both emulators/simulators and selected real devices.
+  - **CI/CD:** Integrated with Jenkins/GitHub Actions to ensure regression runs in each environment and release cycle
+---

+## 2.Scope

+- **In Scope:** Functional, regression, and smoke testing of Android and iOS apps.
+- **Out of Scope:** Performance, load, and non-mobile platforms.

 ---